News

 In 1996, these four women came together and decided to call themselves Flores Negras, a name inspired by Francisco De Caro's tango.
 By reaffirming the woman's place as interpreter of tangos, they opened a seldom walked road in the country.

-They began developing their proposal in several stages in Buenos Aires and the rest of the country, while also carrying their sound to Uruguay, Portugal, Spain, the Netherlands and France in their international journey.
+They began developing their proposal in several stages in Buenos Aires and the rest of the country, while also carrying their sound to Uruguay, Portugal, Spain, the Netherlands, France, Belgium and Germany in their international journey.

-Cecilia Bonardi, Laura Esses, Alejandra Cañoni and Laura Hatton, with arrangements by Oscar Laiguera and Diego Vila, recreate a repertoire which ranges from the most traditional proposals to current urban music.
+Cecilia Bonardi, Laura Esses, Alejandra Cañoni and Florencia García Casabal, with arrangements by Oscar Laiguera and Diego Vila, recreate a repertoire which ranges from the most traditional proposals to current urban music.
 Tangos, waltzes, milongas and candombes like “Che, bandoneón”, “Libertango”, “Oro y plata”, “Milonga de la Anunciación” and “Gota de lluvia” can be found, among others in this repertoire.
 The authors and composers are also diverse, like Ángel Villoldo and Astor Piazzolla or Discépolo, Manzi and Ferrer.

 Symbolic figures in traditional tango, such as Ben Molar and Horacio Ferrer, had only words of praise for the group.
 To those recognitions, we can add that of maestro Rubén Juarez, who honored them by artistically sponsoring them in their first CD, Flores Negras, Cuatro Voces en Tango, which was edited in 1999.